Instant Runoff Voting and the Reinforcement Paradox: Results under various models

 \subsection{Results}

+Throughout this section and the next, in our analysis we identify four probabilities: the probability that a runner-up (RU) paradox occurs; the probability that a plurality loser (PL) paradox occurs; the probability that at least one of these (RU or PL) paradoxes occurs; and the probability that both (RU and PL) paradoxes occur.

-We begin by providing exact probabilities under Dir$(1)$, the IAC model.
-This model is important in the social choice literature and therefore many researchers have dedicated significant effort to developing tools for calculating probabilities under this model.
-One of the fruits of these labors is the software package Normaliz \cite{BISO}, which can provide limiting probabilities under IAC in three-candidate elections given a set of inequalities (such as those given in Propositions \ref{complete_cond} and \ref{partial_cond}).
-Normaliz can be used in the complete ballot case, where profiles $(X_1, X_2, Y_1, Y_2, Z_1, Z_2)$ are chosen at random from the 5-simplex, and in the partial ballot case, where profiles $(X_1, X_2, X_3, Y_1, Y_2, Y_3, Z_1, Z_2, Z_3)$ are chosen at random from the 8-simplex.
-The probabilities in the following proposition were obtained directly from Normaliz by imputting the appropriate sets of inequalities.
+We begin by providing exact probabilities under Dir$(1)$, or IAC model.
+Because of its simplicity and prevalence in the social choice literature, researchers have dedicated significant effort to developing tools for calculating probabilities under this model.
+One of the fruits of these labors is the software package Normaliz \cite{BISO}, which can provide limiting probabilities under IAC in three-candidate elections given a set of linear constraints.
+In the complete ballot case, Normaliz determines the proportion of integer values of $X_1, X_2, Y_1, Y_2, Z_1$ and $Z_2$ that satisfy the inequalities in Proposition \ref{complete_cond} given a fixed number of voters $V$, as $V \rightarrow \infty$.
+In the partial ballot case, Normaliz, does the same thing for $X_1, X_2, X_3, Y_1, Y_2, Y_3, Z_1, Z_2$ and $Z_3$ that satisfy the inequalities in Proposition \ref{partial_cond}.

+The probabilities in the following proposition are thus exact (rather than approximated through simulation) and are obtained directly from Normaliz by inputting the appropriate sets of inequalities.
+The conditional probabilities are obtained by adding an additional requirement to limit the number of elections to those without a majority candidate.

-\begin{proposition} The limiting probabilities of a reinforcement paradox occurring under the Dir$(1)$ model (the IAC model) are as shown in Table \ref{IAC_results} for complete and partial ballots.
+\begin{proposition} The limiting probabilities that an election is susceptible to a reinforcement paradox under the Dir$(1)$ model (the IAC model) are as shown in Table \ref{IAC_results} for complete and partial ballots.
 The ``Cond.
 Prob.'' probabilities are conditioned on the absence of a majority candidate.

 \end{proposition}